trisulnsm/dinodoc/trisuldocs/docs/ug/cg/intro.md

 | Key           | The individual host within the counter group, also known as a Key | C0.A8.01.02 identifies the host with IP 192.168.1.8                                                |
 | Meter         | The statistic                                                     | 2 identifies Transmit Bytes in Bytes/Sec.
 The hosts counter group tracks about 12 different meters |

-## Statistics tracked for each group
+## Statistics Tracked for Each Group

 Trisul meters the same set of statistics for each of these keys.
 Each meter, known as stat-id, represents a statistic of interest over time.